TokamakUI/Tokamak/README.md

 }

-// Gluon does something like this internally for your components,
+// Tokamak does something like this internally for your components,
 // consider following a pseudocode: let xComponent = Counter.self
 let yComponent = OtherComponent.self